‘Teen Mom 2’ Kailyn Lowry Will Write Third Book As She Awaits Baby No. 3

 After her baby news was shared, Kailyn Lowry traveled to Los Angeles to appear on a live episode of the Teen Mom 2 after show and while there, she was asked by host Nessa Diab about her mystery man, who she confirmed on Twitter she is not actually dating.
 However, rather than confirm the man’s name, she said simply that she was not ready to discuss the issue.

-Despite Kailyn Lowry’s refusal to address the issue, rumors have swirled linking a few men, including Chris Lopez, JC Cueva and Tyler Hill, to her pregnancy.
+Despite Kailyn Lowry’s refusal to address the issue, rumors have swirled linking a few men, including Chris Lopez, JC Cueva, and Tyler Hill, to her pregnancy.

 As for her new book, Kailyn Lowry hasn’t revealed any news in regard to when the publication would be released.